-Another interesting fact, passed town to us by word of mouth, tells of the visit of Cardinal Cisneros to the area, who is said to have passed the night in a fortified tower which existed on the present day site of the “Casa Grande” Maro experienced on the most profitable periods during the first third of the 19th century, exporting as it did the early flowering fruits.
+Another interesting fact that the audioguide reveals, passed town to us by word of mouth, tells of the visit of Cardinal Cisneros to the area, who is said to have passed the night in a fortified tower which existed on the present day site of the “Casa Grande” Maro experienced on the most profitable periods during the first third of the 19th century, exporting as it did the early flowering fruits.
 Today, without leaving behind its agricultural roots, Maro is beginning to open up to tourism.

 9- The Church Of Our Lady of Wonders

 La Iglesia de Nuestra Señora de las Maravillas, or The Church Of Our Lady of Wonders is documented to have been finished at the end of the 17th century although its architectural features suggest that it could have been based on the reuse of a previous structure or perhaps that it was finally concluded centuries after it was designed.

 The church was restored in 1887 and is constructed around a single nave with double beading.
 Its door, windows and internal arches are formed by the joining at an angle of two arches.
 Its tower is crowned with pyramid shaped capitals and has incorporated into is front face a small belfry.
 From the outside, the tower appears to be solid and to be made up of various components slotted together in a step like manner although in reality it has only two floors, the internal structures of which are hollow with vertical wall, with the lower floor being incorporated into the church in the form of a small cubical room, which one accesses by means of a pointed arch.

 The second floor, from within whose interior you can make out the lines of the stone and brick work, also contains an arc used for access in a similar manner to the aforementioned one in the lower floor and directly above it, although nowadays it is permanently sealed.